-Dark Skies - Yorkshire Dales
+Dark Skies Forecast for Yorkshire Dales

 Astrophotography in Yorkshire Dales.
 Dark Sky Reserve at Ribblehead, Milky Way over limestone formations, star trails at Bolton Abbey, night sky from Pen-y-ghent.